xoofx/git-rocket-filter/Readme.md

 Prints some diagnostic messages about the patterns found and the final generated C# code.

+## Implementation

+git-rocket-filter is mostly a combined wrapper around LibGit2Sharp and Roslyn.

+In order to increase the performance of rewriting commits, git-rocket-filter is built upon:
+- .NET Parallel tasks and threads to dispatch the work on multiple cores.
+The dispatch is done per tree visited and if there is a need to to perform gitignore pattern matching.
+- Efficiently caching .gitignore pattern entries from LibGit2Sharp so that we avoid to callback libgit2 to perform pattern matching (which is cpu consuming in libgit2)

 ## License
 This software is released under the [BSD-Clause 2 license](http://opensource.org/licenses/BSD-2-Clause).